 FOR WHOM IS THE TRAINING AND EVALUATION CYCLE?

-- Participants: The training and evaluation cycle is mandatory for volunteers.
-Participants in Solidarity Projects can take part only in annual event. - Organisations holding a Quality Label.
+- Participants: The training and evaluation cycle is for volunteers, including those volunteering in Humanitarian Aid.
+Participants in Solidarity Projects can take part only in annual event. - Organisations holding a Quality Label, including for Humanitarian Aid volunteering.